specialistgeneralist/DIMESim/README.md

 # DIMESim - an agent-based model of mobilisation and radicalisation of social movements

-This repository contains the code for **DIMESim**, a theoretically- founded and empirically-informed agent-based model of mobilisation and radicalisation of social movements introduced and analysed in the paper:
+This repository contains the code for **DIMESim**, a theoretically- founded and empirically-informed agent-based model of mobilisation and radicalisation of social movements introduced and analysed in the paper ([preprint](https://arxiv.org/abs/2408.12795) available at arXiv):

 &#x1F4D3; _From Mobilisation to Radicalisation: Isolating the Conditions for the Persistence and Radicalisation of Social Movements Using an Agent-Based Model_